This story was first published on Dec 9, 2014 and updated on Jan 8, 2018.

 4. Fassler Gourmet at Woodlands

-The wholesaler sells everything from frozen seafood, including items such as cod fillet ($88 for 1kg), shishamo ($12 for a 1kg packet) and black tiger prawns ($30 for a 1kg packet), to smoked salmon (from $6.50 for a 75g packet).
-Also available are prepared dishes including seafood shepherd's pie (from $6.95 for a 340g piece); cooked lobster (from $16.50 from a 350/400g lobster); as well as soups and chowders (from $3.80 for a 500g packet).
+The wholesaler sells everything from frozen seafood, including items such as scallops ($37.05 for 1kg), to smoked salmon (from $6.50 for a 75g packet).
+Also available are prepared dishes including laksa seafood shepherd's pie (from $6.95 for a 340g portion); cooked lobster (from $16.50 from a 350/400g lobster); as well as soups and chowders (from $5.80 for a 500g packet).
 Order online to avoid disappointment.

 Where: Fassler Gourmet, 46 Woodlands Terrace, tel: 6257-5257

-When: From now until Chinese New Year's eve - 8.30am to 5.30pm (weekdays), 8am to 5pm (weekends, until Jan 22).
-On Jan 27 it will open from 7am to 11am.
-It will be closed on the first three days of Chinese New Year and resume regular opening hours from Jan 31.
-Its regular hours are: 8am to 5pm (weekdays), 8am to 1pm (Saturdays), closed on Sundays and public holidays.
+When: From now until Chinese New Year - 8am to 5pm (all days).
+On Chinese New Year eve (Feb 15), it will be open from 8am to noon.
+It will be closed for the first three days of Chinese New Year and resume normal opening hours on day four or Jan 19.
+Its regular operating hours are 8.30am to 5.30pm on weekdays, 8am to 1pm on Saturdays.
+It is usually closed on Sundays and public holidays.

 Info: Go to http://www.fasslergourmet.com/